 How to Write an Employee Handbook

-An effective employee handbook is a key ingredient in a healthy business.
+An effective employee handbook is often a key ingredient of a healthy business.
 If done properly, your employee handbook can effectively communicate your company's policies and procedures in a coherent and centralized manner.
 However, if done poorly, your employee handbook can also become a human resource disaster.

 Since there is no set format for employee handbooks, you are free to design your handbook however you like.
 Even so, the best employee handbooks share three essential qualities — content, clarity and consistency.

 Deciding what to include in your handbook can be a challenge.
 On the one hand, you want to include enough information to make the handbook useful.
 On the other hand, you don't want to include so much information that it straitjackets your company's activities.